- 1 pound bulk hot Italian sausage

 - Preheat oven to 375°.
 In a large skillet, cook sausage, onion and garlic over medium heat until sausage is no longer pink, breaking up sausage into crumbles; drain.
 Stir in wine, oregano, salt and thyme.
 Bring to a boil; cook until liquid is almost evaporated.

-- Bake 20-25 minutes or until bubbly.
+- Bake until bubbly, 20-25 minutes.
 Serve with crackers.
 Yield: 16 servings (1/4 cup each).